bbauska/W3Cx-3of5/README.md

 As explained in the article <a href="https://www.paciellogroup.com/blog/2013/10/html5-document-outline/">HTML5 Document Outline</a> and in <a href="https://www.w3.org/wiki/HTML/Usage/Headings">the W3C HTML Wiki</a>, it is risky to use nested H1s, as browsers do not correctly implement the \"outline algorithm\".

 The blog example uses nested H1's.
-If you check it with <a href="https://validator.w3.org/nu">the W3C conformance checker</a>, it issues a warning: \"*Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).*\"
+If you check it with <a href="https://validator.w3.org/nu">the W3C conformance checker</a>, it issues a warning: \"Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).\"

 While this is just a warning, we do prefer to use H1s only as top level elements, and replace the H1s we had after \<section\>, \<article\>, \<nav\> and \<aside\> elements respectively by a H2s and H3s.